wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * The conversion of the imperialist war into a civil war cannot be 'made', any more than a **revolution** can be 'made'.

+* This is the biggest one in our area since the Industrial **Revolution**, yet the Liberal and Country parties continue to talk as if cliches such as free enterprise, the judgment of the market place and less government will solve the problems; all this despite the lessons of history.

+* Of course nothing could happen because the whole economic history of the world is such that since the Industrial **Revolution** the move has been to the cities.

 * There has been a **revolution** in fighter aircraft technology.

 * The administration on the island- that is, the Australian Public Service on the island- has progressed beyond this pre-industrial **revolution** stage.